 Plot of movie

-“BELLE” is about a 17-year-old high school girl named Suzu who lives in the countryside of Kochi Prefecture with her father.
+“BELLE” is about a 17-year-old high schoolernamed Suzu who lives in the countryside of the Kochi Prefecture with her father.
 Suzu loved to sing, especially with her mother.
 However, after her mother’s death, her ability to sing disappeared as she was unable to overcome the pain and heartache.
-She eventually grew more and more distant from her father, and kept her heart shut from the rest of the world.
+She eventually grew more and more distant from her father and kept her heart shut from the rest of the world.

-Suzu felt that writing music was her only purpose left in life.
-One day, she discovers the massive online space known as “U,” and creates her own alter ego through her avatar, Belle.
+Suzu felt that writing music was her only purpose left in her life.
+One day, she discovers the massive online space known as ‘U’ and creates her own alter ego through her avatar, Belle.
 Suzu quickly realizes that when she is inside the virtual world as Belle, she can sing naturally.
-As she continues to showcase her own music in “U,” she becomes a world-famous singing princess, gaining millions of followers and creating a new persona for herself.
+As she continues to showcase her own music in ‘U,’ she becomes a world-famous singing princess, gaining millions of followers and creating a new persona for herself.

-Through singing as Belle, Suzu is able to release the pent-up emotions within herself.
-The song in the trailer represents an important moment in Belle’s character and showcases her powerful yet vulnerable musical composition.
+Through singing as Belle, Suzu has the ability to release the pent-up emotions within herself.
+The song in the trailer represents an important moment in Belle’s character, showcasing her powerful yet vulnerable musical composition.
 Belle’s desires are also carried through the lyrics, as she wishes to see what kind of world lies beyond the small melody she composed.

-However, this new experience is short-lived when she comes across a mysterious mythical creature.
+However, this new experience is short-lived when she comes across a mysterious mythical creature that resembles a bipedal dragon.
 Together, they embark on a journey full of adventures, challenges and love, pursuing their quest of becoming who they truly are.

-Based off of the trailer for “BELLE,” the audience can expect to explore romance, action and suspense, along with deeper themes such as life and death.
+Based off the trailer for “BELLE,” the audience can expect to explore romance, action and suspense, along with deeper themes such as life and death.

 Studio Chizu films

-The director of Studio Chizu is Mamoru Hosoda.
-The headquarters was established during the production of Wolf Children, and the studio was given its name, Chizu, which means “map" in Japanese.
-Director Hosoda's main philosophy for his movies is that "they should serve the public like a park where many people gather," and Studio Chizu is the place that fully embodies his thoughts and philosophies.
-A recurring concept in many of his movies are people in difficult situations bravely pushing themselves forward and striving for a better future.
+Mamoru Hosoda is the director of Studio Chizu, the headquarters was established during the production of Wolf Children and thus the studio was given its name, ‘chizu’, which means “map" in Japanese.
+Director Hosoda's main philosophy for his movies is that: "They should serve the public like a park where many people gather," and Studio Chizu is the place that fully embodies his thoughts and philosophies.
+A recurring concept in many of his movies have to do with the character overcoming the struggles in their lives and striving for a better future.

-The main characters in Hosoda films tend to possess a lot of spirit, energy and free will when it comes to choosing and cultivating their own futures.
-It can be seen that Studio Chizu's logo, a silhouette of a young person leaping into the air, manifests that cheerfulness and liveliness.
-The logo also uses "minchotai," a font that’s known to be favored by many newspapers and books in Japan.
+The main characters in Hosoda’s films tend to possess a lot of spirit, energy and free will when it comes to choosing and cultivating their own futures.
+Studio Chizu's logo is a silhouette of a young person leaping into the air, manifesting that cheerfulness and liveliness Hosoda is trying to cultivate.
+The logo also uses "minchotai," a font that is known to be favored by many newspapers and books in Japan.

 Productions